NeonLaw/codebase/infrastructure/README.md

 This folder contains a series of Terraform modules to deploy our infrastructure on Google Cloud.
-On each push our private project on [Terraform Cloud](https://api.terraform.io) applies the changes to our GCP Projects.
+On each push our private project on [Terraform Cloud](https://api.terraform.io) applies the changes herein to our GCP Projects, `Neon-Law-Production` and `Neon-Law-Staging`.

 ## Manual setup before creating Terraform workspaces.

-In each of our GCP projects, `Neon-Law-Production` and `Neon-Law-Staging`, perform the following steps using the GCP Console.

 - Create a service account for Terraform with Project Editor and Compute Network Admin permissions for both GCP project.